-It’s an easy adjustment if you bear in mind how the exposure triangle works – adjust one of the settings one way and you need to adjust one of the other two settings an equal amount the other way.
+For this you need to bear in mind how the exposure triangle works – if you adjust one of the settings one way, you need to adjust one of the other two settings an equal amount the other way.

-Maybe shutter speed is your priority and you want to shoot slower than 1/100 to maybe blur water.
+If shutter speed is your priority and you want to shoot slower than 1/100 to maybe blur water for example…

 In this situation, if you slowed your shutter speed down to 1/50 (1 stop more light), you would need to adjust your aperture the other way from f16 to f22 (1 stop less light) to maintain the same exposure value.